A554551N/RPGNotebook/Vaesen/20230603 Mystery Planning.md

 - There is a cache of weaponry concealed inside of Johann's house
 - Oleana's house contains hidden letters between her, Johann, Miriam, and Isac describing their plan for taking the castle.
 - Some of the villagers know that Johann and Oleana were conspiring against the Count.
 Most people though, think they were having an affair.
+- Miriam has a library of folklore that describes a Lindworm with methods of dealing with them.
+- Torsten's personality has changed dramatically recently
+- The Count's coffers are running low from paying the Worm
+-
 # Countdown
 # The Lindworm, Glitterpool
 **Might** 12 | **Body Control** 8 | **Magic** 8 | **Manipulation** 7 | **Fear** 2